-Blurry vision, Myopia, floaters in the eyes, dry eyes, or color blindness have been linked to liver blood deficiencies.
-Liver blood deficiency can be caused by scarring of the liver or anemia.
+Blurry vision, myopia, floaters in the eyes, dry eyes, and color blindness are all connected, to some extent, with liver blood deficiencies.
+This deficiency can occur due to scarring of the liver or anemia.
 Both of these problems prevent the flow of blood through the liver.
 We need a healthy flow of blood from this extraordinary organ in order to keep our eyes healthy and our vision clear.
 Usually, complications in the eyes are linked to liver heat.
 This is usually associated with inflammation in the liver.
 Of course, one of the most common causes of liver heat is alcoholism.

 Strange as it may seem, your liver and your eyes really are linked in many ways.

 Echoing the core principle of holistic medicine, Dr. Grossman declares, “The body does not work as a series of parts in isolation, but as a dynamically integrated living system.
-Every cell in the body has receptors for neurotransmitters, so in a real sense every cell is a nerve cell.… This biological awareness of every cell is really the foundation of vision.”
+Every cell in the body has receptors for neurotransmitters, so in a real sense every cell is a nerve cell… This biological awareness of every cell is really the foundation of vision.”

-The webzine Natural News further explains: “A healthy liver is soft and open.
+He further explains: “A healthy liver is soft and open.
 This softness permits the free flow of blood and energy throughout the body directly to the eyes.
 A healthy liver keeps the blood clean and pure and thus directly improves eyesight.”

-Lutein and zeaxanthin act to protect our eyes from damaging ultra-violet blue light.
-As we age it is important to make sure that our bodies have these antioxidants to protect the eye.
-With proper amounts of lutein and zeaxanthin it is possible to prevent the development of age-related macular degeneration.
+Lutein and zeaxanthin act to protect our eyes from damaging ultraviolet blue light.
+As we age, it is important to make sure that our bodies have these antioxidants to protect the eye.
+With proper amounts of lutein and zeaxanthin, it is possible to prevent the development of age-related macular degeneration.

-Traditional Chinese medicine holds that, to function optimally, the eyes require an abundance of yin essences (blood and other bodily fluids that moisten and nourish the organs and tissues).
+Traditional Chinese medicine holds that to function optimally, the eyes require an abundance of yin essences (blood and other bodily fluids that moisten and nourish the organs and tissues).
 In this view, dry eyes reflect a yin deficiency.
 Natural News recommends combating dry eyes with such classic herbs as eyebright and goldenseal, which are very effective in clearing inflammation from the liver channel.
 Chinese herbs such as rehmannia and lycium also promote eye health by refreshing and maintaining the blood, as well as the yin essence that circulates to the eyes.